 When we hear the word “Tingkat”, a few questions pop into our mind – Who used it?
 When was it popular?
 Where did it go?
-Why did we stop using it? ….. and these questions and curiosity towards the practice of carrying Tingkat are exactly what Tingkat Heroes Singapore wants you to reflect on.
+Why did we stop using it?
+These questions and curiosity towards the practice of carrying Tingkat is exactly what Tingkat Heroes wants you to reflect on.

 We had an opportunity to interview her to find out more about this meaningful initiative.

 TSP: What inspired you to start Tingkat Heroes Singapore?